openeemeter/eemeter/docs/index.rst

    The `eemeter` package is under rapid development; we are working quickly toward a stable release.
-In the mean time, please proceed to use the package, but as you do so, recognize that the docs might not be entirely up-to-date.
-   Feel free to open issues on `github <https://github.com/impactlab/eemeter>`_ to report bugs, request features, or make suggestions.
+In the mean time, please proceed to use the package, but as you do so, recognize that the API is in flux and the docs might not be up-to-date.
+Feel free to contribute changes or open issues on `github <https://github.com/impactlab/eemeter>`_ to report bugs, request features, or make suggestions.

 Description
 -----------